kasparsd/widget-context-wporg/readme.txt.md

 #### Target by URL

-The “Target by URL” is a very powerful feature with a lot of flexibility for targeting sections of your website based on the request URLs.
+The "Target by URL" is a powerful feature for targeting sections of your website based on the request URLs.
 It was inspired by a similar feature in the [Drupal CMS](https://www.drupal.org).

-- Use relative URLs such as `page/sub-page` instead of absolute URLs `https://example.com/page/sub-page`.

-- Relative are URLs more flexible and make the logic portable between different domains and server environments.
+Use relative URLs such as `page/sub-page` instead of absolute URLs `https://example.com/page/sub-page` because relative URLs are more flexible and make the logic portable between different domains and server environments.

 ##### Wildcards